Substance Abuse and Drug Testing Policy

 12. DEFINITION OF A POSITIVE TEST

-- A positive test is one which confirms the presence of a prohibited substance, a prohibited drug or a metabolite of a prohibited substance or prohibited drug.
+- A positive test confirms the presence of a prohibited substance, a prohibited drug or a metabolite of a prohibited substance or prohibited drug.
 In addition, a test that confirms the presence of drug metabolite concentrations in excess of the levels expected when a drug prohibited by this Policy is being used consistent with the therapeutic management of pain will be treated as a positive test.

 - For testosterone, the following standards shall apply: